-Lucky you, oval face shapes look great in anything!
-Experiment and see what you like best.
-You can really take any style, but if you really want a suggestion, I love The Universal Haircut best on this face shape.
+My suggestion: Really, have fun with this face shape!
+You can really take any style, but if you really want a suggestion, I love The Universal Haircut on this face shape.

 Your goal: For this face shape, the aim is to balance out the width at the top and the slimness at the bottom.
 To do that, keep your hair length to the longer side; as shorter cuts and styles (shorter than your chin, for example) may emphasise your smaller jaw area.
 Long and wavy hairstyles past your shoulders will look beautiful on you.

 What to avoid: Whatever you do, don’t get any type of “heavy” bangs (such as blunt bangs cut straight across) as that would create even more width at the top, making your face out of balance.

 My suggestion: My favorite looks for gals with a heart/inverted triangle face is a tie: wispy bangs and a layered cut, or cool, romantic waves.
 Both are too beautiful.